cfengine/documentation/reference/components/cf-serverd/server_control_promises.markdown

 open a channel to address them directly.
 The effect is to place a
 \`collect call' with the policy hub.

-If this option is set, the client's `cf-serverd` will "peer" with the server daemon on a policy hub.
-This means that, `cf-serverd` on an unreachable (e.g. NATed) host will attempt to report in to the `cf-serverd` on its assigned policy hub and offer it a short time window in which to download reports over the established connection.
+If this option is set, the client's cf-serverd will \`peer' with the server daemon on a policy hub.
+This means that, cf-serverd on an unreachable (e.g. NATed) host will attempt to report in to the cf-serverd on its assigned policy hub and offer it a short time window in which to download reports over the established connection.
 The effect is to establish a temporary secure tunnel between hosts, initiated from the satellite host end.
 The